mozilla/webcompat-search/README.md

 Description
 -------------
-Web service to expose HTTP API that allows searching webcompat issues based on:
+Utility to help with common tasks related to webcompat ES:

 * flask
 * elasticsearch